clo4/lethargy/README.md

 output_file = Opt("f", "file").takes(1).take_args()
 ```

-Lethargy returns values appropriate to the option, safely mutating the list (`lethargy.argv` by default).
+Lethargy returns values appropriate to the option, safely mutating the argument list.

 <a name="getting-started"></a>